-E-MAIL: john.scott@ucalgary.ca [I will respond to e-mails within 48 hours during weekdays]
+E-MAIL: john.scott@ucalgary.ca [I will respond to e-mails within 48 hr during weekdays]

-TELEPHONE NUMBER: +1 (403) 220-6557 (Note: This is my office phone.
-E-mail is more reliable.)
+TELEPHONE NUMBER: +1 (403) 220-6557

-DESCRIPTION As a continuing German language class, this course will focus on all four language skills: reading, writing, speaking, and listening.
-Class activities will be embedded in a rich cultural context that allows students to further acquire and build on basic vocabulary and grammar to express themselves on everyday topics relevant to students and travelers in the German-speaking countries and to understand written and oral texts relating to diverse cultural issues.
-Prerequisites: German 204
+DESCRIPTION As a continuing German language class, this course, like German 331, will focus on all four language skills: reading, writing, speaking, and listening.
+Class activities will be embedded in a rich cultural context that allows students to further acquire and build on basic vocabulary to express themselves on everyday topics relevant to students and travelers in the German-speaking countries and to understand written and oral texts relating to diverse cultural issues.
+Prerequisites: German 331